John Makhoul: Early life and education

 Makhoul was born in Deirmimas, a village in southern Lebanon.
 He did his early schooling in Lebanon.
 During his high school years, he spent one year as an exchange student in a high school in Foley, Minnesota.
 He went to college at the American University of Beirut, where he graduated with a Bachelor of Engineering degree in Electrical Engineering in the year 1964.
 Makhoul then received his Master of Science degree in Electrical Engineering from Ohio State University in 1965, and finished his PhD from MIT in the year 1970.
 Makhoul has since been working at BBN Technologies.

 Awards and honors

 Throughout his career, Makhoul has received several awards and honors.
-He is a Fellow of the IEEE and a Fellow of the Acoustical Society of America.
+He is a Fellow of the IEEE for contributions to the theory of linear prediction and its applications to spectral estimation, speech analysis and data compression and a Fellow of the Acoustical Society of America.
 In 2013, he became a Fellow of the International Speech Communication Association (ISCA).

 Makhoul's 1975 IEEE Proceedings paper on linear prediction was named a "Citation Classic" by the Institute for Scientific Information.
 His other honors include the 1978 IEEE Senior Award, the 1982 IEEE Technical Achievement Award, the 1988 Society Award of the IEEE Signal Processing Society, and the 2000 IEEE Third Millennium Medal.

 In 2009, Makhoul was awarded the IEEE James L. Flanagan Speech and Audio Processing Award, which is awarded for an outstanding contribution to the advancement of speech and/or audio signal processing.